Vietnam.vn - Nền tảng quảng bá Việt Nam

 The United States, the Economic Community of West African States (ECOWAS) and Western countries have called on Niger to restore power to Mr. Bazoum but have received no response.

 "We had to act because for more than two months we have exhausted all options to protect the constitutional order in Niger," said a senior US official.
-According to the official, the coup group must restore civilian rule within 90-120 days "but the CNSP clearly does not want to comply."
+According to the official, the coup leaders were required to restore civilian rule within 90-120 days, "but the CNSP clearly did not want to comply."

 US State Department spokesman Matthew Miller in Washington on July 17.
 Photo: AFP